riceissa/issarice.com/wiki/math-explanations.md

   entirely different concepts: $\{1,2,3\}$ and $\{2,3,4\}$ are distinct but not disjoint, and $\emptyset$ and $\emptyset$ are disjoint but not distinct.

+  Another example from logic: complete set of formulas vs maximal consistent set of formulas.
+These seem to be equivalent in the standard formal systems we work with, but are there systems in which they are different?
+Is one necessarily stronger than the other?

 - There is a kind of paternalism trade-off in explanations when deciding e.g. whether to ask the reader to prove a theorem before reading the proof in the